Why Small Businesses Are Replacing Chatbots with AI Agents in 2026

 In 2024, setting up an AI agent for your business usually meant hiring a developer, connecting APIs, writing custom prompts, and debugging for weeks.
 The "no-code" tools that existed were just chatbot builders with "AI" slapped on the marketing page.

-In 2026, purpose-built AI agent platforms let you connect your business systems -- calendar, services, pricing, staff -- and have a working agent in under an hour.
+In 2026, purpose-built AI agent platforms let you connect your business systems -- messaging channels, services, pricing, lead rules, and CRM context -- and have a working agent in under an hour.
 No coding.
 No prompt engineering.
 No decision trees to maintain.

 The barrier to entry dropped from "need a technical co-founder" to "need a lunch break."